stevim/playoff-bracket-project/README.md

 * Attach newly created teams and athletes to a specific sport
 * Add edit functionality for comments
 * Upgrade the visuals of the app
+* Amalgamate teams and athletes into one model so that the code will be much cleaner